tiredtait/ForthMatrix190/README.md

 SwapRows ( Row1 Row2 TargetMatrix -- Swap two rows )
 S*, S/ ( N Matrix -- Multiplies/divides the matrix by the scalar value DuplicateMatris ( Matrix "<spaces>" Name -- Creates a new matrix with the same idmenstions and value as the first matrix with the address sotred in word Name )
+M+, M- ( Matrix1 Matrix2 -- adds/subtracts Matrix1 from Matrix2, storing the result in Matrix2)

 Todo::

-M+, M- ( Matrix1 Matrix2 -- adds/subtracts Matrix1 from Matrix2, storing the result in Matrix2)

-TransposeMatrix
+TransposeMatrix ( works with square matrixes )